manwar/theweeklychallenge/content/blog/perl-weekly-challenge-225.md

 #### Example 1

-    Input: @list = (qw/Perl and Raku belong to the same family./, qw/I love Perl./,
+    Input: @list = ("Perl and Raku belong to the same family.", "I love Perl.",
-                    qw/The Perl and Raku Conference./)
+                    "The Perl and Raku Conference.")
     Output: 8

 #### Example 2

-    Input: @list = (qw/The Weekly Challenge./,
+    Input: @list = ("The Weekly Challenge.",
-                    qw/Python is the most popular guest language./, qw/Team PWC has over 300 members./)
+                    "Python is the most popular guest language.", "Team PWC has over 300 members.")
     Output: 7

 <br>